-If you're doing outbound sales you'll need to anticipate objections and prepare for them.
+If you're doing outbound sales, you'll need to anticipate objections and prepare for them.
 Part of your outbound sales preparation should be to create an effective outbound sales calling script as well as your sales objection management document.

-Let's look at three of the most common outbound sales objections any inside sales team needs to learn how to overcome and analyze how to deal with them:
+Let's look at three of the most common outbound sales objections any inside sales team needs to learn how to overcome, and analyze how to deal with them.

-It's a typical objection for someone who wants to get off of the phone.
-What I find as a great response to keep people on the line is to say, "I certainly will, but so I know exactly what to include in my email, can you tell me ...." followed up by your first qualifying question, and then the next.
-This brings their guard down just enough to get a conversation going.
+It's a typical objection made by someone who wants to get off of the phone.
+A great response to keep them on the line is to say, "I certainly will, but so I know exactly what to include in my email, can you tell me ..."

 Ask the person:

-Then let them know the remaining steps for the process and deadlines for the deal to move forward.
+Then, let them know the remaining steps for the process and deadlines for the deal to move forward.